AzizbekJumanazarov/khorezm-silk/readme.md

-# Perfect logics company official web site
+# Site of "Khorezm Silk" LLC
 Made with Laravel
 ## Installation